metaseed/metaGo/README.md

 ![MetaGo.Center](images/metago.bookmark.gif)

 ## Other features
-### scroll the active line(where there is cursor) to the screen top, middle and bottom
+### scroll the active line to the screen top, middle and bottom
 * <kbd>Alt</kbd>+<kbd>t</kbd> is the default shortcut to scroll current line to screen top.
 * <kbd>Alt</kbd>+<kbd>m</kbd> is the default shortcut to scroll current line to screen middle.
 * <kbd>Alt</kbd>+<kbd>b</kbd> is the default shortcut to scroll current line to screen bottom.